prabhgill02/CICD/README.md

 # CICD

     This repository consists of CICD Projects.
-Here is the project list:
-- node-app
+    To check project documentation go to node-app--->README.MD